 Bill Franks has a love-hate relationship with the term "data science."

 "It's way over-hyped," said Franks, author of the recently released Taming the Big Data Tidal Wave and chief analytics officer for the data warehouse appliance vendor Teradata.
-"If you look at what people described as
+"If you look at what people described as data scientists are doing today, they're doing what I've always done and what I've always looked for from great analytic professionals."

 While they may be using a new set of tools on new types of data, such as social, an analytic professional's job description hasn't changed all that much: thought process, analytic goals, deriving value for the business, Franks said, it's all the same thing.